The Edward H. Schmidt School of Professional Sales

 • Students will be placed into role play rooms based on similarities with other competitors (freshmen, sophomores, juniors, seniors, high school, PSLS 3440 Sales status, etc).
 Each room will have 5 competitors.
 Those not selected to compete, will help to run the ISC.
 All ISC student workers who submit resumes will have their resume shared with the sponsors, network, and possibly receive a Coaching/Interviewing Session.

-• Students are expected to attend the entire ISC and Sales Connection
+• Students are expected to participate in the entire ISC and Sales Connection

 • Winners in each room will get a $100 Amazon prize pack of their choosing (tech toys, book bundles, food frenzy, WFH, and more!)